-Motion #2: Elaine rules, Eileen seconded.
+Motion #2: Adapt (adopt) Elaine rules, Eileen seconded.
 Additional discussion?
 Alexander: if this gets adopted, I think we need to maybe discuss this and be open to changes about the definition of “election” related but not “election dates”… changes to state laws might be useful.
 Kymbberli: Maybe you want to table this.
 Elizabeth: Call to Question.

 Ayes: Patrick, Devika, Eileen, Justin, Kim, Brittni, Faith, Elizabeth Nay: Alexander MOTION #2 PASSES.